NotVibeCodedSlop/FoliaShopChest/README.md

 # FoliaShopChest

-> A open source shop plugin compatible with paper folia and forks (1.21.4+) that uses chests.
+> An open source shop plugin compatible with paper folia and forks (1.21.4+) that uses chests.

 add into your plugins folder and DONE i vibe coded this in 15 minutes using gemini but then tested it for way too long